-This document describes in-app messages and Mobile Inbox, which can be used to deliver messages to users of your mobile apps.
+This document describes in-app messages and mobile inboxes, which can be used to deliver messages to users of your mobile apps and websites.

 Table of contents

 In-app messages are custom messages that appear in an iOS or Android mobile app while it is in the foreground.
-Unlike push notifications, they do not appear when the app is in the background or closed.
+Or, they can appear on your website.
 These messages can be used to point users to new content or functionality in the app, promotions or any other important information.

 In-app messages can:

 Be sent to mobile apps or websites.

 Be created with raw HTML or a drag-and-drop editor.

 Be sent as part of blast, triggered, or journey campaigns.